sourcecred/docs/docs/beta/grain.md

 ### What is the value of Grain?

 Every community will use Grain differently.
-In our community, Grain is currently redeemable for DAI, a cryptocurrency that is worth 1 US Dollar.
+In our community, Grain is currently redeemable for USDC, a stable coin that is worth 1 US Dollar.
 Communities without funds might treat this as a share of future income.
 Another might treat it as weight behind a community member's vote.
 The use cases we offer are a product of our limited imagination, and the space of design is endless, so don't